 FRYSCs have established a record of success based on improved student performance in classwork, homework and peer relations as reported by teachers.
 Parents, too, report they experience greater satisfaction and involvement with the schools as a result of assistance through their local FRYSCs.

 To enhance students’ ability to succeed in school by developing and sustaining partnerships that promote:

 - Early learning and successful transition to school;

 - Graduation and transition into adult life.

-The Kentucky Division of Family Resource and Youth Services Centers in the Cabinet for Health and Family Services shall establish the national standard of excellence in the provision of school-based family support.
+The Kentucky Division of Family Resource and Youth Services Centers in the Cabinet for Health and Family Services shall sustain the national standard of excellence in the provision of school-based family support through continuous quality improvement.